ValerioLembo/TheDiaTo_v1.0/README.md

 ## References

 Lembo, V., Lunkeit, F., and Lucarini, V.: TheDiaTo (v1.0) – A new diagnostic tool for water, energy and entropy budgets in climate models, Geosci.
-Model Dev.
-Discuss., https://doi.org/10.5194/gmd-2019-37, in review, 2019
+Model Dev., 12, 3805–3834, https://doi.org/10.5194/gmd-12-3805-2019, 2019

 ## Versions
 2019-04-29: a stand-alone version of TheDiaTo v1.0 is branched from ESMValTool v2.0b repository;

+2019-12-09: the water mass budget can be computed from input fields containing evaporation fluxes, if available;